allure-framework/allurectl/cookbook.md

 For more information use the `allurectl --help auth` command.

-## allurectl working modes

-There are two modes:

-1. Non-CI mode
-2. CI mode

-As **allurectl** starts from the command line it checks whether CI server specific variables are defined.

-### Non-CI mode

-If CI server specific variables are absent, the data upload is considered as manual upload from local PC (i.e. not from a CI pipeline).

-Local upload does not allow using of launch parameters, job-run parameters.

-### CI mode

-If CI server specific variables are present, the data upload is considered as work in CI pipeline's context and this allows using of launch parameters, job-run parameters.

 There are 2 ways how you can send the parameters to allurectl: